KozlovKV/NSU-repo/materials/1/english/konsp.md

 - fire sb up - make sb excited or angry
 - sustain
   - to support emotionally
-  - to suffer expirience of damage of loss
+  - to suffer expirience of damage or loss
   - to keep alive
   - let sth to continue
 - shout - орать